celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/hello-contract-remote-node.md

 awaitWrapper()
 ```

-Then, in the `networks` object, we can add the initialized `kit`provider to an `alfajores` property.
+Then, in the `networks` object, you can add the initialized `kit`provider to an `alfajores` property.

 ```javascript
   networks: {